The Power of Multi-Step Vizing Chains: Preliminaries Notation

 A \emph{chain} $C$ of size $k$ is then a set of edges $C = (e_1, \dots, e_k)$ such that $e_{i}$ and $e_{i+1}$ are adjacent for all $i$ and $c(e_i) = \neg$ iff $i = 1$.
 For $0\leq j \leq k-1$, we can $j$-shift such a chain by performing $\operatorname{Shift}_{j}(c,C)$ defined as:

+We say that $C$ is $c$-shiftable if every pair of edges $e_{i}, e_{i+1}$ is $\operatorname{Shift}_{i-1}$-shiftable.
 It is straightforward to check that $j$-shifting such a chain $C$ yields a proper colouring, where the unique uncoloured edge in $C$ is the edge $e_{j+1}$.
 We say that the chain ends at the edge $e_k$ and at the vertex $v$ that is shared by $e_k$ and $e_{k-1}$.
 Note that in the context of simple graphs, this vertex is well defined.
 We will refer to the act of $k$-shifting a chain of size $k$ as simply \emph{shifting} the chain.
 We let $c$ be the \emph{pre-shift} colouring of $C$ and $\operatorname{Shift}(c,C)$ the \emph{post-shift} colouring of $C$.

-The goal is to find a chain $C$ such that shifting $C$ yields an uncoloured edge $uv$ such that $A(u) \cap A(V) \neq \emptyset$ so that we may colour $uv$ to extend our partial colouring.
+The goal is to find a chain $C$ such that shifting $C$ yields an uncoloured edge $uv$ such that $A(u) \cap A(v) \neq \emptyset$ so that we may colour $uv$ to extend our partial colouring.
 If this is the case, we say $C$ is an \emph{augmenting chain}, otherwise we refer to it is a \emph{truncated chain}.

 The \emph{initial segment} of length $s$ of a chain $C$ is then the chain $C|s = (e_1, \dots, e_s)$.
 One can concatenate two chains $C_1 = (e_1, \dots, e_{s_1})$ and $C_2 = (e_{s_1},f_2, \dots, f_{s_2})$ to get the chain $C_1 + C_2 = (e_1, \dots, e_{s_1}, f_2, \dots, f_{s_2})$.
 Then in order to shift such a chain, we use $\operatorname{Shift}(c, C_1+C_2) = \operatorname{Shift}(\operatorname{Shift}(c, C_1), C_2)$.